 Key clinical characteristics of the two groups are shown in Table 6.
 There were no significant differences in PE severity index (PESI) scores, biomarker (troponin, BNP) levels, PA diameter, or RV/LV ratio in patients hospitalized with PE with or without prior PE.
 Although PA/AA ratio was more frequently abnormal (defined as >0.9) in patients without splenectomy, this may not have biological significance given that PA diameters were not different.
 Patients with splenectomy were more likely to present with longer symptom duration (defined as symptoms for ≥ 2 weeks at the time of presentation), and were less likely to have DVT identified during their PE presentation (Table 6).

-Patients with prior splenectomy had higher odds of peripheral PE than patients without splenectomy (odds ratio 3.1, 95% CI 1.1-8.6; Figure 1) after controlling for age, sex, and BMI However, a statistically significant difference had not been seen in unadjusted analyses (Table 6) despite a trend towards the same result.
+Patients with prior splenectomy had higher adjusted odds of peripheral PE than patients without splenectomy (odds ratio 3.1, 95% CI 1.1-8.6; Figure 1) after controlling for age, sex, and BMI However, a statistically significant difference had not been seen in unadjusted analyses (Table 6) despite a trend towards the same result.
 Age, sex and BMI did not show independent significant difference in odds ratio of Peripheral PE.
 Overall clot burden as assessed by Qanadli score was not different between the two groups (Table 6).

 There was no difference in PA diameter, PA:AA ratio or Qanadli score between the two groups when performing similar logistic regression controlling for age, sex and BMI. (see supplementary materials.)
 2 of the 40 (5%) splenectomy patients were eventually diagnosed with CTEPH.
 0 of the 100 (0%) non-splenectomy patients have been diagnosed with CTEPH.